dventimi/pgnns/README.md

 Create the file `setenv.sh` in the following way.
 You're free to choose whatever values you like.
 Note the following.

   * `SAMPLES` is the number of `(title, embedding)` pairs to import into the database.
-  * `ITEMS` is the number of documents that can be treated as search targets.
   * `TRANSACTIONS` is the actual number of benchmark operations to perform, referring to the number of queries to make.

 ```sh